ca098/JobScheduler/README.md

 This is a JavaFX program which generates a set of jobs from a psuedorandom number generator (PRNG), and shows the schedule of each job to a resource at every given stage and outputs the energy function of the given schedule via a given pMin and pMax value.

+This value is the minimum and maximum power constraint given to a resource.
+For example, a pMin value of 20 and a pMax value of 30 corresponds to a mimumim power constraint of 200 Watts and 300 Watts respectively.

 The output can be selected as either a __.txt__ file or a __.csv__ file.
 With the files being saved in the directory of the program under:
 ```
 src/sample/Output/